mergipe/SuperHirn/README.md

 ### New features
 - Extraction of aligned LC-MS runs to XML files, using one of the runs as a reference for the alignment
+- Inclusion of retention time and mass-to-charge ratio intervals in output XML files